Turn your property into a worthwhile investment.

 How much did you receive in the previous 12 months?

-Has the amount changed?
+Has the amount changed in the last 12 months?
 If yes, please let us know why:

 Are you a director of a limited company, a soletrader or part of a simple partnership?

 How many years has the company been trading for?

 What percentage of the company shares do you own?

 In the last 3 years how much in salary, excluding dividends, have you drawn from your company?